 In general, there are no specific limitations on replacing sash windows compared to other old window types.
 Therefore, replacing them is typically allowed.
 The only circumstance where the removal or replacement of sash windows might be restricted is if your property is located in a listed building or a conservation area.

 For homeowners residing in conservation areas, there might be some constraints on replacement options.
-It is likely that you will need to find replacements that match the style and era of the property and other houses in the vicinity.
+You will likely need to find replacements that match the style and era of the property and other houses in the vicinity.
 However, there might be an opportunity to upgrade to new sash windows with double glazing while adhering to the area’s architectural aesthetics.

 In the case of listed buildings, removal could be entirely prohibited.
 In such situations, seeking professional assistance might be necessary to restore the existing windows.
 There could also be restrictions on the types of glass and materials you can use for the restoration.